Foundation Degree in Acting Performance

-Entry Requirements: Level 3 in related subject or 2 A Level subjects
+Entry Requirements: Level 3 in related subject or 2 A Level subjects; UCAS Tariff: 64 points

-It is primarily designed for those people who intend to work in the industry and there are clear links between the development of high level skills relating to performance arts, in-depth understanding of the performing arts industry and personal development of the individual, all of which are integrated into our course.
+It is primarily designed for people who intend to work in the performing arts industry with clear links between the development of skills relating to performance arts, in-depth understanding of the industry and personal development of the individual, all of which are integrated into the course.

-Students are encouraged to develop personal strategies to enhance their employability.
-As well as generic transferable skills, they also include activities of particular relevance to aspiring actors such as making contacts with agents and casting directors, developing acting CV’s and creating show and voice reels.
+You will be encouraged to develop personal strategies to enhance your employability.
+This includes activities of particular relevance to aspiring actors such as making contacts with agents and casting directors, developing acting CVs and creating show portfolios.

-Although the Foundation Degree is a stand-alone qualification, most students who successfully complete it progress to our one-year BA (Hons) Acting Performance (Top-Up) which further broadens the range of eventual career opportunities.
+Although the Foundation Degree is a stand-alone qualification, almost all students who successfully complete it progress to our one-year BA Performance Arts top-up year which further broadens the range of eventual career opportunities.

 Click HERE for the programme specification.